-We’re continuing our blog series, looking at the DNA of Codex DNA — our incredible employees and their stories.
+We’re continuing our blog series, looking at the DNA of Telesis Bio — our incredible employees and their stories.

 Team member: Izach Espiritu, Senior Field Service Engineer

 As a field service engineer, I manage customer accounts and answer questions about our instruments.
 I also train our third-party service partners and internal field service staff.
 The job is customer-facing, so I interface with many customers that use our services.